Research Assistant Professor Visa Sponsorship Jobs in Texas

 Which universities and institutions sponsor visas for research assistant professors in Texas?

 The University of Texas at Austin, Texas A&M University, Rice University, UT Southwestern Medical Center, Baylor College of Medicine, and the University of Houston are among the most active sponsors.
-These institutions have dedicated international faculty offices that routinely file H-1B and O-1 petitions for research assistant professors, particularly in STEM, biomedical sciences, and engineering departments.
+These institutions have dedicated international faculty offices that routinely file H-1B visa and O-1 visa petitions for research assistant professors, particularly in STEM, biomedical sciences, and engineering departments.

 Which visa types are most common for research assistant professor roles in Texas?

 The H-1B is the most common visa for research assistant professor positions, as these roles typically require a doctoral degree in a specific field, satisfying the specialty occupation standard.
 The O-1A is a viable path for candidates with a strong publication record, grants, or peer recognition.
-J-1 and TN visas also appear, though TN is limited to Canadian and Mexican nationals in qualifying research fields.
+J-1 visa and TN visas also appear, though TN is limited to Canadian and Mexican nationals in qualifying research fields.

 Which cities in Texas have the most research assistant professor sponsorship jobs?